komejisatori/ReinforcementCar/README.md

       ```

       You can monitor the training process since the game will be rendered.

+   -  Visualize the model wieghts

+      In the model training process, target model weights of each saving point are recorded in the `log` folder.
+You can visualize the change of each epoch by directly run:
+      ``` shell script
+      python visualization/vis_weights.py
+      ```

 ### References
 - Our game was inspired by this project: https://github.com/ArztSamuel/Applying_EANNs